 However, life is always more complicated than that.
-Very often Siberian cats end up in rescue after one or more family members develop an allergy for their kitty.
-ALthough Siberians are considered more hypoallergenic than a lot of other breeds due to their reduced amount of Fel D1 production, they can still trigger an allergy in those people who are predisposed to it, and often it happens on later stages when the kitten has grown and turned into a bigger cat.
+Often Siberian cats end up in rescue after one or more family members develop an allergy for their kitty.
+Although Siberians are considered more hypoallergenic than a lot of other breeds due to their reduced amount of Fel D1 production, they can still trigger an allergy in those people who are predisposed to it.
+Often it happens at later stages of life when the kitten has grown and turned into a bigger cat.
 Very little can be done to fully cure/ prevent allergy, and so the owner has to make a difficult decision.

 Sometimes, the cat can end up on the street due to an unconscientious owner.
-For example, the cat could develop a behavioral issue – start marking the territory, or scratching too much, or show aggression.
+For example, the cat could develop a behavioral issue – start marking the territory, or scratching furniture, or display aggression.
 Often this happens through no fault of the cat but due to the cat’s circumstances – bad care, health issues, a change in lifestyle, a new child in the family, too much noise, an owner’s inability to provide a good quiet home for a cat, etc. There could be a multitude of reasons, which all lead to the alienation of the cat.
-A bad owner would just give up on the cat and send them to rescue in best case scenario, or just kick them out on the street.
+A bad owner would just give up on the cat and send them to rescue in best case scenario, or even kick them out on the street.
 (Yes, such people do exist.)

-The good part is that there are always great people willing to adopt a cat from Siberian cat rescue organizations.
+The good part is that there are always great people willing to adopt a cat from Siberian cat rescue organisations.
 Maybe you are even one of them?
 If so, there are a few ways you can find a Siberian cat rescue in your area.

 VISIT YOUR LOCAL SPCA BRANCH

-Use websites like Craigslist or kijiji to find out if anyone is giving away Siberian cat for adoption.
+Use websites like Craigslist or kijiji to find out if anyone is giving away a Siberian cat for adoption.
 Often people that can’t keep their cat anymore would post an ad on Craigslist or kijiji because they want to find the best home for their pet and want to meet the new potential owner in person.

 One note here is to always make sure you know why the cat is being rehomed.
 Do they have a health issue?
 Is their behaviour challenging?
 Have they been displaying aggression towards children?
 Knowing if there is something wrong with the cat will help you make an informed decision about adopting and also help you be better prepared for your kitty.
 Don’t act impulsively and just go with any cat.
-It’s understandable that you might be very excited about having a new pet, but remember that it’s a big decision that will need a big commitment from you and your family members.
+It’s understandable that you might be very excited about having a new pet, but remember that it’s a big decision that will require a big commitment from you and your family members.

 Siberian Cat Rescue Group